hassanharoon321/hassanharoon321/README.md

 ### Hi there, I'm Hassan Haroon 👋

-- 🌱 I’m currently learning JavaScript React & React Native
+- 🌱 I’m currently learning JavaScript React & Redux Developer
-- 💬 Ask me about anything in JavaScript & React
+- 💬 Ask me about anything in JavaScript React & Redux
 - 📫 Fun-Fact: I want to code like Thor
 - ⚡️ How to reach me: hassanharoon321@gmail.com